Welcome!

 When we launched in 2016 as the Newcomer Students’ Association of Ryerson (NSAR), we did so on a mission to support and empower newcomer students at Toronto’s Ryerson University.
 Over the years, we’ve responded to the needs of hundreds of newcomer students.
 We’ve built partnerships with more than 50 organizations, academic departments, student societies and groups.
 We’ve organized a variety of events and public forums to raise awareness about the challenges that newcomer, immigrant, and refugee students face, built solidarity with various communities, and delivered several workshops and training sessions to support the integration and transition process of these students, as well as build their leadership capacity and civic engagement.

 Today I am thrilled to announce that going forward, we will be operating under the name Newcomer Students’ Association.
 Our story started at Ryerson University and we’ll always honour the work we did with Ryerson.
-However, we felt it was time to rebrand, so that moving forward, we are able to better serve and understand the unique needs of newcomer, immigrant, and refugee students at different post-secondary institutions across Ontario.
+However, we felt it was time to rebrand, so that moving forward, we are able to better serve and understand the unique needs of newcomer, immigrant, and refugee students at different post-secondary institutions across Canada.

 That being said, newcomers, immigrants, and refugees who are not enrolled in a post-secondary institution are also welcome to join this community by filling out a membership form, found on our website.
 Our services and programs are accessible to all and are offered at no cost.